hhtrieu0108/assignment_04072024/README.md

 # <span id ="tvfs">Inline TVFs</span>
 ## Definition
-- A variable in SQL Server only.
-Is stored a set of data into table
+- A function return table from a query
-- Just exist during batch, stored procedure or function where it declare
+- Can use with select, join, where and aggregation like a real table

     ![alt text](image-4.png)